pbmanis/cnmodel/README.rst

 Testing
 -------

-Make sure you are in the cnmodel directory, and that you have selected the right environment in Anaconda (in my case, this is usually an environment called py3mpl3 - python 3 with matplotlib 3).
+Make sure you are in the cnmodel directory, and that you have selected the right environment in Anaconda or have activated the virtual environment for a pip install.

 After the code is installed, enter the cnmodel directory and compile the NEURON mod (you might have already done this if you are following the instructions above)::